kedro-org/kedro-viz/package/README.md

                             To pass a nested dictionary as parameter, separate keys by '.', example: param_group.param1:value1.

-  --lite                    An experimental flag to open Kedro-Viz with missing Kedro
+  --lite                    An experimental flag to open Kedro-Viz without Kedro
                             project dependencies.

   -h, --help                Show this message and exit.